 Are Christians retreating into shells of secluded irrelevance?

-, I was left with a conundrum.
+Reading his thoughtful essay, I was left with a conundrum.
 Rauch is right: irrelevance is our enemy.
 When asked why they don't attend church, the most common answer secular people give is the perceived irrelevance of church to culture.
-At the same time, his prescription would seem to lead Christians to endorse what the Bible
+At the same time, his prescription would seem to lead Christians to endorse what the Bible opposes.

 So I asked myself, What would Jesus do?
 He went to the home of Zacchaeus, a tax-collector whose graft and corruption made him a notorious sinner.
 He spoke with a Samaritan woman whose sexual immorality made her a moral leper in her culture.
 No one would describe his earthly ministry as irrelevant.

 But he didn't help Zacchaeus collect taxes.
 He didn't meet with the Samaritan woman in her bedroom, but at a public well.
 He connected with the culture, but never endorsed what the Bible refuses.